Thyme

 About Thyme

-Thyme has a long history of use in natural medicine in connection with chest and respiratory problems including coughs, bronchitis, and chest congestion.
-Only recently, however, have researchers pinpointed some of the components in thyme that bring about its healing effects.
-The volatile oil components of thyme are now known to include carvacolo, borneol, geraniol, but most importantly, thymol.
+Thyme has a long history of use in traditional medicine for respiratory conditions including coughs, bronchitis, and chest congestion.
+Researchers have since identified the volatile oil components responsible for these effects: carvacrol, borneol, geraniol, and most significantly, thymol.

 Thymol